CodeJude/Tip-Calculator/README.md

 # Instructions

-The tip calculator can split tips between different people, with any given percentage from 10, 12 and 15
+The tip calculator can split bills between different people in an outing, with any given percentage of tip too be given if necessary

 The results will be formatted to 2 decimal places after each calculation

+Below you will see an example of the program

 # Example Input